rust-lang/rfcs/text/0000-target-tier-policy.md

   always use their own best judgment regarding the quality of work, and the suitability of a target for the Rust project.
-- If a reviewer wishes to consult a broader team for additional guidance, they should contact the compiler team.
+- If a reviewer wishes to consult a broader team for additional guidance, they may contact the compiler team.
 - If a proposed target or target-specific patch substantially changes code shared with other targets (not just target-specific code), the reviewer should consult the compiler team.